krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2022.06.14        - version 1.5.0 =
+* Feature           - Adds support for pay for order logic.
+Merchant can now create an order in admin and send a pay link to a customer, where they can finish the payment using Avarda Checkout.
+* Feature           - Adds support for redirect checkout flow.
+Regular Woo checkout page is used and Avarda Checkout is instead rendered on order recipt page.
+* Tweak             - Adds compatibility support with Woo Carrier Agents plugin.
+* Tweak             - Logging improvements.
+* Fix               - Redirects customer to thankyou page directly instead of rendering Avarda Checkout and then redirecting customer.
+Avoids potential issues if customer is redirected back from 3DS after Avarda session time expired.

 = 2022.03.31        - version 1.4.2 =
 * Tweak             - Adds helper function get_tax_rate and get_item_tax_amount to improve tax calculation for fees in order management.
 * Fix               - Unset session and trigger reload of checkout page if GET request in process_payment function fails (usually when Avarda session has timed out).